-expressing motion or direction from within or from a central point, also removal from proper place or position, Old English ut "out, without, outside," common Germanic (Old Norse, Old Frisian, Old Saxon, Gothic ut, Middle Dutch uut, Dutch uit, Old High German uz, German aus), from PIE root *ud- "up, out, up away" (source also of Sanskrit ut "up, out," uttarah "higher, upper, later, northern;" Avestan uz- "up, out," Old Irish ud- "out," Latin usque "all the way to, without interruption," Greek hysteros "the latter," Russian vy- "out").
+expressing motion or direction from within or from a central point, also removal from proper place or position, Old English ut "out, without, outside," from Proto-Germanic *ūt- (Old Norse, Old Frisian, Old Saxon, Gothic ut, Middle Dutch uut, Dutch uit, Old High German uz, German aus), from PIE root *uidh- "up, out, up away, on high" (source also of Sanskrit ut "up, out," uttarah "higher, upper, later, northern;" Avestan uz- "up, out," Old Irish ud- "out," Latin usque "all the way to, continuously, without interruption," Greek hysteros "the latter," Russian vy- "out").

 Sense of "to a full end, completely, to a conclusion or finish" is from c.
 1300.
 Meaning "so as to be no longer burning or alight; into darkness" is from c.
 1400.
 Of position or situation, "beyond the bounds of, not within," early 15c.
 Meaning "into public notice" is from 1540s; that of "away from one's place of residence," c.
 1600.
 The political sense of "not in office, removed or ejected from a position" is from c.
 1600.
 Meaning "come into sight, become visible" (of stars, etc.) is by 1610s.
 In radio communication, a word indicating that the speaker has finished speaking, by 1950.

 As a preposition, "out of; from, away from; outside of, beyond; except; without, lacking;" mid-13c., from the adverb.